matthewwall/weert/data_model.md

 The “present location” is the last known location.

 ## Instruments
-The actual measurements resides in a set of collections used for each instrument, all starting with the instrument name.
+The data for each instrument resides in three collections, all held inside the platform's database.
+The three collections share a common root name.
 For example, if the instrument name was "WMR100," then the collections would be named

     WMR100.metadata
     WMR100.loop_data